 Laravel Spark, the banner product of Laravel PHP framework, exhibits two sides of the same story.
 On one side it ensures ease of formulation but on the other side discomfort of developing the software parts for a service application.

-Spark sets the platform for the subscription application services like billing, invoices, password reset, profile photos, authentication, etc. One may even call it as a tool functioned to accelerate the pace at which SaaS application spins.
-Since most of the SaaSes are equipped with majorly similar components like user accounts, payment plans, stripe based payments, etc. Sparklets you jump over the hassle of recreating the functionalities with every novel Laravel app created and instead benefits you with a bonus of free SaaS landing pages to boot.
+Spark sets the platform for the subscription application services like billing, invoices, password reset, profile photos, authentication, etc. One may even call it a tool functioned to accelerate the pace at which SaaS application spins.
+Since most of the SaaSes are equipped with majorly similar components like user accounts, payment plans, stripe-based payments, etc. Sparklets you jump over the hassle of recreating the functionalities with every novel Laravel app created and instead benefit you with a bonus of free SaaS landing pages to boot.

 LARAVEL SPARK INSTALLATION

 Ease of installation is what Spark boasts of.
 One just needs to type the command

 But before running the command, one needs to ensure that his or her system is equipped with Global Composer Bin.
 This will ensure that when Spark is run through Command, it gets detected automatically from the folder.

 Now, it’s time to for Laravel installation.
 So,

 And finally, Spark installation.